 As a working individual, we must understand that failure is an inevitable part of one’s working lifestyle.
-How you handle a failure decides how mature you are in your behaviour and mannerisms.
-You should try to understand what the reason of the failure was and should try to move on from it.
+How you handle a failure decides how mature you are in your behavior and mannerisms.
+You should try to understand what the reason for the failure was and should try to move on from it.

 Taking notice of both the good times and the bad times shows that how well you handle yourself in any unwanted and uncomfortable situations.
 If you lost a chance for promotion, then do not take yourself a week off just to recuperate, call the person who got the job and congratulate them.

-Success is not always about getting everything that you wanted at the right place and the right time, it is also a process in how you treat your failures and errors.
-Success involves failing and has its own ups and downs.
+Success is not always about getting everything that you want at the right place and the right time, it’s also a process in how you treat your failures and errors.
+Success involves failing and has its ups and downs.

 7. Do not wait for someone to give you chances:

-One thing that should be learned from experience is do not wait for your chance.
+One thing that should learn from experience does not wait for your chance.
 Try to catch whatever chance you get and do not wait for someone to suggest your name.
-Your work should be a testimony of what you are and try to be recognised for your hard work and not the contrary case.
+Your work should be a testimony of what you are and try to be recognized for your hard work and not the contrary case.

 8. Do not let your personal opinion come into your way: